WLTZ: American Family ownership

 The locally based American Family Corporation, the parent of insurer AFLAC, announced in July 1977 that it would buy Eagle Broadcasting for $1.5 million and another $1.7 million in assumption of debts, making WYEA-TV its first broadcasting property with intentions to add more.
 Under the subsidiary of American Eagle Broadcasting, American Family took ownership on March 1, 1978.

 John B. Amos, president of American Family, had been looking into a media buy for some time, having analyzed a possible purchase of WRBL-TV and narrowly missing out on purchasing the Mutual Broadcasting System radio network.
-WYEA-TV, a station that was a distant third with only five full-time news staffers and just one newscast a day, would prove to be a challenge as the group's first property.
-It also faced audience erosion from a new tower that had been erected by WSFA, the NBC affiliate in Montgomery, Alabama, which had upgraded its signal to reach some parts of channel 38's viewing area.
-Under American Family, WYEA-TV opposed a proposed television station licensed to Albany, WJFT-TV (channel 19), which had proposed a transmitting facility that would have also covered Columbus.
+WYEA-TV, a station that was a distant third place in the market, would prove a challenge as the company's first television property.
+It had only five full-time news staffers; anchorman Al Fleming and sportscaster Jim Koger only worked part-time.
+It also only produced one newscast a day and no newscasts at all on weekends.
+It also faced the prospect of audience erosion from fellow NBC affiliate WSFA in Montgomery, Alabama, which activated a new tower whose footprint penetrated well into channel 38's viewing area.
+Under American Family, WYEA-TV opposed a proposed television station licensed to Albany, WJFT-TV (channel 19).
+The Albany station's owners proposed a transmitting facility that would have covered Columbus as well as Albany; it would have been located in Webster County, roughly halfway between the two cities.

 Under American Family, the station briefly made a major overhaul of its local news.
 It adopted the name NewsCenter for its newscasts, and in 1979, it debuted the station's first-ever 11 p.m. newscast.
 However, many of these changes were later trimmed back for economic reasons after American Family sold the station.